Postgraduate study in Infant, Child and Adolescent Mental Health

 What can you study or research in Infant, Child and Adolescent Mental Health?

-You can study towards an Infant, Child and Adolescent Mental Health specialisation within a Postgraduate Certificate or Diploma in Health Sciences, in the Master of Health Sciences or within the Faculty of Education and Social Work in the Master of Social Work, Postgraduate Diploma in Social Work, Master of Counselling, or Postgraduate Diploma in Counselling Theory.
+You can study towards an Infant, Child and Adolescent Mental Health specialisation within a Postgraduate Certificate or Diploma in Health Sciences, in the Master of Health Sciences or within the Faculty of Arts and Education in the Master of Social Work, Postgraduate Diploma in Social Work, Master of Counselling, or Postgraduate Diploma in Counselling Theory.

 You cover three main areas of study in the Postgraduate Certificate in Health Sciences: